XDesigns-gfx/Gimp-Plugins-list/README.md

 # Gimp-Plugins-list

-A list of Majority of gimp plugins, hopefully to be improved upon by the community.
+>A list of Majority of gimp plugins, hopefully to be improved upon by the community.
 Feel free to open issues or pull requests, or Whatever you'll like.
 Honestly I just want a one stop shop to Finidning the Plugins, Scripts, Macros and more for gimp and affinity when I need them insted of digging through reddit

+## IMPORTANT: SOME PLUGINS/SCRIPT/ETC MIGHT BE ANNOYING TO HANDLE FOR THOSE THERE WILL BE A "INFO:" LINK TO HELP

 Emoji |	Pattern Represented |	Technical Significance
 |---|---|---|